zeromq/pyzmq/docs/unicode.rst

 interface, but as they do not in Python 3, where pyzmq requires bytes, we specifically reject unicode objects.

-The relevant methods here are **socket.send/recv**, **socket.get/setsockopt**, **socket.bind/connect**.
-The important consideration for send/recv and set/getsockopt is that when you put in something, you should really get the same object back with its partner method.
+The relevant methods here are ``socket.send/recv``, ``socket.get/setsockopt``, ``socket.bind/connect``.
+The important consideration for send/recv and set/getsockopt is that when you put in something, you really should get the same object back with its partner method.
 We can easily coerce unicode objects to bytes with send/setsockopt, but the problem is that the pair method of recv/getsockopt will always be bytes, and there should be symmetry.
 We certainly